blowb/blowb-doc/install-essential-docker/install-openldap.rst

    EOF

-If you see messages similar to the following line, then the modification should be successful:
+If you see messages similar to the following lines, then the modification should be successful:

 .. code-block:: none

    modifying entry "olcDatabase={2}hdb,cn=config"

    modifying entry "olcDatabase={2}hdb,cn=config"